The Good Place - Season 1

 Technical: 5/5

-Fantastic, feel-good show that consistently earns laugh-out-loud moments, The Good Place ranks right up there with Michael Schur’s previous works Parks and Recreation and Brooklyn Nine-Nine, all of which infuse their casts with palpable affection and tap into the inherent quirks of each actor for comedy that comes from within rather than relying on outward, visual gags which are all too often tied to gendered or racial punchlines.
+The Good Place ranks right up there with Michael Schur’s previous works Parks and Recreation and Brooklyn Nine-Nine as a fantastic, feel-good show that consistently earns laughs.
+These series infuse their casts with palpable affection and tap into the quirks of each actor for comedy that comes from within, rather than relying on outward, visual gags which are all too often tied to gendered or race-based punchlines.

 However, it is precisely this out-of-the-box concept that turns off some viewers.
 A stroll through Metacritic turns up such quotes as “It was the most insane thing I have seen on television,” or “The entire premise is lost on me.”
 I guess if giant, flying cocktail shrimps aren’t your thing, they just aren’t your thing.